sanskrit/raw_etexts_english/blogs/manasataramgini/2013-07-22_a-sayyid-kills-a-kashmirian-yogin.md

 +++
-title = "A Sayyid kills a Kashmirianxa0yogin"
+title = "A Sayyid kills a Kashmirian yogin"

 +++
 The Kashmirian brAhmaNa jonarAja wrote a rAjataraMgiNi describing the